Complete the form to see how our attorneys may be able to assist you

 We represent employers in all areas of the health care industry, from hospitals, nursing homes and health insurers, to pharmaceutical and medical device companies.
 We strive to understand our clients’ business needs and provide solutions tailored to their goals.
 The types of clients we represent include:

 We advise and represent clients in high stakes labor and employment litigation and all other matters involving the workplace, including:

 A signature of our firm is our ability to help clients avoid litigation through a variety of means, including our comprehensive training programs.
 A team of Littler lawyers recently conducted live workplace training for more than 19,000 employees of two major hospitals.

 When necessary however, we vigorously defend our clients in litigation.
 Over the years, we have achieved success in litigation involving healthcare employers, including dismissals of wage and hour class actions and other types of litigation, defense and prosecution of non-compete agreements, and favorable outcomes in cases before the NLRB.
 In the process, we have used our experience and creativity to expand hospitals’ immunities and privileges.

 We have also represented many healthcare employers before government agencies, including assisting them in audits and investigations by the DOL, OFCCP, and others.

 In recent years, hospitals have been targeted in organizing campaigns by workers who have the backing of major unions, including national nurses unions.
-Because of our vast geographic presence, we have been able to coordinate our efforts and anticipate how these strategies will affect our clients in their local markets.
+These challenges have become even more acute in light of recent regulations issued by the NLRB.
+Among other things, these regulations shorten the time between the filing of a representation petition and an election.
+Because of our vast geographic presence, we have been able to coordinate our efforts and anticipate how these union strategies and new regulations will affect our clients in their local markets.
 We have been successful in advising several major hospitals in various parts of the country involved in union campaigns and have also assisted numerous clients in avoiding strikes and negotiating favorable union contracts.